U3A BRISBANE

 Current Classes

-Class Schedule for Term 2 2025 is now active and enrolments are open.
-Term 2 commenced on Tuesday 22 April.
+Class Schedule for Term 3 2025 is now active and enrolments are open.
+Term 2 finishes on Friday 27 June and Term 3 commences on Monday 14 July.

 To join a new class, enrol through the Class Search page by clicking on the Enrol button, or contact the tutor directly.
 If you book online you may assume your enrolment is accepted unless the tutor advises otherwise.